Prof Peter Landshoff

 Until September 2004 I was Professor of Mathematical Physics in the University's Department of Applied Mathematics and Theoretical Physics and I chaired the School of the Physical Sciences.

-I am a Fellow of Christ's College and have served as Vice-Master.
+I am an Emeritus Fellow of Christ's College and have served as Vice-Master.

 I was largely responsible for setting up the Millennium Mathematics Project, which is intended to show children, their parents and their teachers that mathematics is interesting, important, and not too difficult.